 Each time you book, you will need to provide us with your consent to use this information.

 When you complete the payment form to make payment, we collect:

-These details are passed to our payment processor, PayPal to process the payment.
+These details are passed to our payment processor, Stripe to process the payment.
 We then retain the name, address and email address to produce a payment receipt.
 We don not retain your card details in this instance.

 If you complete the sign up form for one of our newsletters, we’ll collect data in order for us to send these to you.
 This data will be:

 This data is used to send you regular updates.